Gao Rui

-Gao Rui (高睿; born 20 May 1992 in Qingdao) is a chess player from China.
+Gao Rui (高睿; born 20 May 1992 in Qingdao) is a Chinese chess grandmaster.
 He was awarded the FIDE titles of International Master in 2009 and Grandmaster in 2013.

 He won the First Saturday IM tournaments of May and June 2008 in Budapest.
 In 2015, Gao won the Best Newcomer Award, jointly with Koswate.
 K.R.C.T. from Sri Lanka, at the 1st Asian University Chess Championship in Beijing.